 The presumption that technology has provided a higher standard of living is quite an audacious claim I will not let you get away with.
 Especially without specifying the axis along which you measure a higher standard of living and to whom.

-Today, still more than a billion people are without fresh drinking water, and more than 9 million kids die before the age of five.
+Today, more than a billion people are without fresh drinking water, and more than 9 million kids die before the age of five.
 Even if we limit the purview of your interest to the birthplace of technology, we merely see a different kind of dysfunction.

 So, to suggest technology has played a pivotal role in improving the standard of living for humanity is a foregone conclusion by any relevant standard or purview.
-Now, one could surmise that the access to more of the world’s information is a beautiful thing, but that all depends on the freedom by which that access is achieved, not unlike the validity of democracy predicated on the freedom instilled in said democracy.
-The proclamations of the excellence of democracy as hollow as those of technology uncorrelated to real freedom.
-Freedom cannot be a monism, for it to be deemed free.
+Now, one could surmise that access to more of the world’s information is a beautiful thing, but that all depends on the freedom by which that access is achieved, not unlike the validity of democracy predicated on the freedom instilled in said democracy.
+The proclamations of the excellence of democracy are as hollow as those of technology uncorrelated to real freedom.
+Freedom cannot be a monism for it to be deemed free.

 We cannot blame technologists – I grew up as one – for taking the fallacies of our manmade systems for a glorious ride.
 But, if we care about the excellence of humanity and our longevity on earth, we best learn how to take ourselves on with a new and better operating-system for humanity instilled in technology.
-One by an evolving equilibrium with nature to which we as humans are and always will be subjugated.
+One by an evolving equilibrium with nature to which we humans are and always will be subjugated.